Quantumminded/my-portfolio/README.md

 3. Start the server using `npm run dev`.

 ## Usage
-The portfolio website allows visitors to easily navigate and learn more about my background, expertise, and past work.
+The portfolio website allows visitors to easily navigate and learn more about my background and expertise.
 It is designed to provide a seamless and interactive experience, utilizing the power of Tailwind for efficient and responsive design.